suitenumerique/hackdays2025/submissions/dbt/README.md

 Ensuring reliable source extraction and scoring within limited time constraints Integrating seamlessly into the Docs platform while respecting data protection and transparency principles Managing multiple language/model dependencies and preparing for multilingual use cases

 ## Impact
 FactVerifAI supports anyone working in collaborative document environments: journalists, policymakers, educators, researchers by enhancing trust and accountability.
 It contributes to European digital sovereignty by offering a sovereign, open-source, privacy-respecting alternative to fact-checking solutions embedded in non-European platforms.

 ## Next Steps
-Improve the AI model’s ability to handle nuance and context (e.g., satire, ambiguous claims) Develop a more intuitive and informative UI for source display Expand support for multiple European languages Optimize performance and scalability for wider public deployment Conduct user testing with public sector teams across the EU to refine UX and functionality
+Integrating seamlessly into the Docs platform while respecting data protection and transparency principles Expand support for multiple languages
+Optimize performance and scalability for wider public deployment Adding more LLM backends such as Agno Framework Integrating the feature with a RAG system and allowing users to fact check full documents Conduct user testing with public sector teams across the EU to refine UX and functionality